quantumcoalition/qrise2024-infleqtion-challenge/README.md

 ## Submission criteria

-Submit a GitHub repository with complete Python code under the Apache Licence for your project and a write-up of your results, which includes a brief description of what you learned by making atomic clocks out of VQE and how to use fault tolerant quantum computers to improve atomic clocks.
+Fork this repository and add the complete Python code for your project including a write-up of your results to your fork.
+The write-up should include a brief description of what you learned by making atomic clocks out of VQE and how to use fault tolerant quantum computers to improve atomic clocks.

 ## Useful resources